Geometric phases in discrete dynamical systems: Introduction

+In continuous time dynamics, the study of adiabatic perturbations in general, and of adiabatic cyclic variations in particular, is closely related to the concepts of anholonomy and geometric phase.
+The geometric phase \cite{shapere,chruscinski2004} is, indeed, a particular example of anholonomy that we can phrase as the failure of certain variables to return to their original values after a closed circuit in the parameters.
+Physical expressions of such anholonomies appear in the rotation of the plane of oscillation of a Foucault pendulum \cite{khein}, how swimming is performed by microorganisms at low Reynolds numbers \cite{shapere2}, how the stomach mixes \cite{arrieta2015}, and how a falling cat can manage to reorientate itself in mid air in order to land on its feet \cite{montgomery1}.
+The geometric phase was originally encountered --- as Berry's phase --- in quantum mechanics \cite{berry3,berry2010}.
+From there, it was generalized to classical integrable systems as Hannay's angle \cite{hannay}.
+Later it was extended to nonintegrable perturbations of Hamiltonian systems \cite{montgomery,golin,spallicci}, and thence to dissipative systems \cite{kepler2,kagan,tourigny2014}, all these instances within the context of continuous-time dynamics.
+In the same context, rotated rotators have been natural models in which to study this phenomenon because they provide an easy way to control the adiabatic nature of the cyclic variation of the parameter.
+With this in mind, Berry and Morgan, for instance, investigated the geometric phase of a continuous-time Hamiltonian rotated rotator \cite{berry2}.
 In spite of the extensive research that has taken place in the last few decades on geometric phases in a large class of applications, neither the geometric phase nor any of its cognates have been considered hitherto in discrete dynamical systems.
-Our purpose in this Letter is to make good this deficit and to show that the geometric phase is linked to important aspects of the dynamics of maps.
+Moreover, the general question of how a mapping-defined dynamics behaves under an adiabatic parametric cyclic perturbation has not been addressed until now.
+Our purpose in this paper is to make good this deficit and to introduce a discrete analogue of the geometric phase and show that it is linked to important aspects of the dynamics of maps.
 In order to do so, we adopt the paradigm of the rotated rotator but follow an inverse sequence to the historical development.
 In the first place we deal with the sine circle map that may be thought of as the discretization of a kicked rotator of the type Berry and Morgan studied with the addition of strong dissipation.
 We consider the results of discrete adiabatically-evolving parameter loops in such a prototypical discrete-time dynamical system.
-The geometric phase in the rotated circle map, it turns out, is intimately related to the behavior of the rotation number of the map as a function of the bare frequency parameter.
-Turning to the Hamiltonian side, we study the rotated standard map, in which we discover surprising relationships between the geometric phase, not only with the rotation number as in the former case, but also with the Lyapunov exponent and the diffusive behavior of both action and phase variables.
-The reason for our following this inverted developmental sequence is that 1D circle maps are simpler as regards the transition from integrability to chaos, in comparison with the much richer behavior of the 2D Hamiltonian case.
+The geometric phase in the rotated circle map, it turns out, is intimately related to the behaviour of the rotation number of the map as a function of the bare frequency parameter.
+Turning to the Hamiltonian side, we study the rotated standard map, in which we discover surprising relationships between the geometric phase, not only with the rotation number as in the former case, but also with the Lyapunov exponent and the diffusive behaviour of both action and phase variables.
+The reason for our following this inverted developmental sequence is that 1D circle maps are simpler as regards the transition from integrability to chaos, in comparison with the much richer behaviour of the 2D Hamiltonian case.